waterloo-rocketry/cansw_telemetry_srad/README.md

 The board operates on the 902-928 MHz band (centre frequency 915 MHz).
 The output power is aproximatly 33dBm.
 The device requires a ISED HAM licence (or equivilant) to operate in Canada.

 ## Register Configurations
 Registers can be configured using the SMARTRFTM-STUDIO [Windows only] application (https://www.ti.com/tool/SMARTRFTM-STUDIO).
 Once configured registers can be exported to a CSV.
 A python script will generate the C++ SPI transfer functions that can be flashed to the PIC18.
+When exporting register settings, select the `TrxEB RF Settings Value Line` format, which should generate the `registerSetting_t` used in the `CC1200.c` file, copy over the new settings and build the code.